stav/sirem/docs/FILTERING_GUIDE.md

 1. Filters are parsed as space-separated terms
 2. Each term is processed according to its type (prefix-based)
-3. Contact IDs matching any term are collected
+3. Contacts are evaluated against each term individually
-4. Results are filtered to show only matching contacts
+4. Only contacts matching ALL terms are included in results
 5. T65 filters trigger special sorting by proximity to 65th birthday

 ### Performance Considerations

-- Filters use efficient Set-based matching
+- Filters use efficient term-by-term evaluation
 - T65 calculations are performed on-demand
 - Role filtering only considers active roles
 - Tag and status filtering use partial matching for flexibility